revoltchat/revolt.chat/posts/month-in-revolt-august-2024.md

 _Written by insert._

-Unfortunately client work has stalled due to a lack of time on end, my focus has been shifted over to assisting with the other teams, working on the backend, and also on our moderation tools.
+Unfortunately, client work has stalled due to a lack of time on end, my focus has been shifted over to assisting with the other teams, working on the backend, and also on our moderation tools.

 More contributors to the project would be helpful but I think the most important thing the frontend project is missing right now is at least one additional maintainer that can help guide contributions and triage incoming pull requests.
-I think there are other areas of the project that could also benefit from this but objectively the frontend is suffering the most currently.
+I think other areas of the project could also benefit from this but objectively the frontend is suffering the most currently.

 Please come talk to me in [#Revolt Discussion](https://rvlt.gg/Testers) if you are interested.

 ## Admin Panel

-If you run your own Revolt instance, we have new and upgraded tools coming in the pipeline for managing your services.
-The _new_ admin panel is still a heavy work-in-progress but it's slowly coming together!
+If you run your own Revolt instance, we have new and upgraded tools coming in the future for managing your services.
+The _new_ admin panel is still a heavy work in progress but it's slowly coming together!

-> **Note!** Apologies on the lack of updates of the self-hosted repo with the recent configuration changes, work is being done to standardise everything on the code side and setup guides will follow after.
+> **Note!** Apologies for the lack of updates on the self-hosted repo with the recent configuration changes, work is being done to standardise everything on the code side and setup guides will follow after.
 Thank you for your patience.

-Currently the focus is on providing the ability to quickly jump to content whether necessary to assist with support tickets or to handle external moderation reports.
+Currently, the focus is on providing the ability to quickly jump to content whether necessary to assist with support tickets or to handle external moderation reports.

 The search functionality allows you to quickly jump to users by username, username#discriminator, most objects by ID, channels/servers by invite code, and so forth.